JamesClonk/k8s-infrastructure/README.md

 # provision Kubernetes on Hetzner Cloud with CSI driver for persistent volumes
 # and install these basic tools and software:
-# ingress-nginx, cert-manager, dashboard, prometheus, loki, grafana
+# ingress-nginx, cert-manager, dashboard, prometheus, loki, grafana, postgres
 ./deploy.sh
 ```

-## What is this?
+## What is this? ❓️

-## Installation
+## Installation ❗️

+Installation?
+There's nothing to install here.
+Just run the steps as mentioned above in *Quick start* and off you go, your very own personal Kubernetes cluster will be deployed on Hetzner Cloud. 🥳

-## Configuration
+## Configuration 🛠️

 The provided default configuration inside `configuration.env.sh` is aimed at provisioning and using a type *CX31* or higher Hetzner Cloud virtual machine, with at least 4 CPUs and 8GB of memory.
 You will have to modify at least the following variables before you can provision your own Kubernetes cluster on Hetzner Cloud: